marianneescutia/incident-agent/README.md

 These files are a submission snapshot.
 Running the evaluation scripts writes fresh outputs under the ignored runtime `artifacts/` directories.

-## Demo flow

-1. Select a database, security, GPU, or RAG incident.
-2. Show the retrieved historical incidents.
-3. Show risk, anomaly, and confidence.
-4. Show the GRPO remediation plan.
-5. Show the executive report.
-6. Close with held-out quality metrics and MI300X performance.

 ## Limitations and future work